Coffhee-Finance/Schrodinger-Hook/CoffheeRWA/README.md

 The Schrödinger RWA Hook extends the architecture to tokenized real-world assets.

-Underlying RWA positions can originate from providers such as:

-* Centrifuge
-* Ondo Finance
-* Maple Finance
-* Securitize

 These positions are represented inside the protocol through encrypted ERC-1155 wrappers.

 The wrapper abstracts the underlying asset while allowing the hook to: